-Another goal that we had was to identify a basic methodology for how modeling or programming should be conducted in a wise environment, i.e., in collaboration with Athena, Regina, and Livia.
-A setup that we found convenient is depicted in Figure 6.
+Another goal that we had was to identify a basic methodology for how modeling or programming should be conducted in such an environment.
+A setup that we found convenient is depicted in Fig. 6.
 As for the flow of the process, we found it useful to have a quick glance at the framework's logs after each compilation to check for any critical mistakes, and to look more thoroughly at the logs after making significant changes to the code base.
-After significant changes it was also useful to create new test scenarios using Livia.
-Occasionally, when certain properties found by Regina draw our particular attention, we used the interactive interface (depicted in Figure 7) to guide the framework by prioritizing them.
+Occasionally, when certain properties draw our particular attention, we used the interactive interface (depicted in Fig. 7) to guide the framework.